sssxcred/shorter_url/README.md

 # Shortener URL
-Java applications for URL shortening. made by sssxcred
+Java applications for URL shortening.

+Made by sssxcred